 "Hope the IFF is working properly," muttered one of our passengers, referring to the Identification Friend or Foe radio transponder equipment that identifies aircraft to ground controllers.
 We giggled nervously at his little joke.

 The formation had planned to fly a continuous descent from high level right down to airfield height but, frustratingly, ATC clearance was granted in steps so that, with only 24 nautical miles to run, the formation was still at 9,000 feet altitude and just skimming the tops of the cloud.
-It was going to be difficult to manoeuvre the large formation onto the runway centreline in such a short distance with a high rate of descent.
-Then, suddenly, the clouds evaporated and all was clear below with no sign of the promised thunderstorm.
+Then, suddenly, the clouds evaporated, and all was clear below with no sign of the promised thunderstorms.
 The Hawks requested permission to pull ahead of the BAe 125 at this stage of the approach so that they could proceed independently for a run and break.
-I think the controllers never really did understand that request but the Reds did it anyway, leaving dense trails of patriotic red, white and blue smoke all over the airfield.
+I think the controllers never really did understand that request, but the Reds did it anyway, leaving dense trails of patriotic red, white and blue smoke all over the airfield.
 The Red Arrows had arrived!